Math 403 Course Webpage

 - Your video should remain on by default during any

-is a communal one.
-It is dependent on multi-way
+experience is a communal one.
+It is dependent on

-communication.
-You should be able to see the lecturer and
+multi-way communication.
+You should be able to see

-your classmates, and they should be able to see you.
+the lecturer and your classmates, and they should be able

-- There are reasons to turn your video off, particularly if
+- That said, there are valid reasons to turn your video off,

-you have issues with your internet connection, your working
+particularly if you have issues with your internet

-space, or other external factors.
-But in general everyone
+connection, your working space, or other external factors.

 should do their best to participate visually.

-- Due dates for the five homework assignments, two
+- Due dates for the five homework assignments and the

-table below.
-The final project also includes an oral
+- The final project also includes an oral presentation near the

 - All homework and midterm assignments will be take-home.